 It is common to hear that under “grace” we don’t have to worry about the law of God anymore.
 How we live has no bearing on our relationship with God.
 As usual, men are adept at creating confusion when it comes to scriptural truth.
 Christ is the end of the law to all those who believe, but what is this referring to?
 Some claim we no longer have to obey the moral laws of God, because Christ died.
 What nonsense!
 Christ’s death was the sacrifice that ended the ceremonial laws of Judaism.
 He was the perfect sacrificial sin-offering and never again did a sacrifice need to be offered.
 There was no virtue in the sacrifices anyway, their purpose was only to point to the severity of sin and of the need for atonement and reconciliation.
 The prophet Samuel said: “…Hath the LORD as great delight in burnt offerings and sacrifices, As in obeying the voice of the LORD?
 Behold, to obey is better than sacrifice, And to hearken than the fat of rams.”
 God did not want sacrifices; he wanted their hearts!
 He wanted their obedience.
 Just as he does now.

 The sacrifice of Christ was meant to show us the severity of sin and the mercy of God.
 But his sacrifice automatically saves no one.
-Christ did not “pay for” our sins.
+I affirm that Christ did not "pay" for our sins, past, present, and future.
 There is no passage in the Bible that uses this language.
-He certainly paid a price by offering himself as a ransom, but he did not pay for the sins of mankind, past, present, and future.
+He certainly paid a price by offering himself as a ransom, but he did not "pay" for the sins of mankind.
 He died as a substitutionary sacrifice, meeting the governmental demands of the law against us.
 His death was not the payment of our penalty, it was a substitute for our penalty.
 There is a difference.
 Our penalty is eternal destruction.
 Christ was not thrown into the lake of fire to suffer and die the second death.
 Christ died but then he rose again, conquering death, Satan, and sin on our behalf.
 Now, all who submit to him and follow him in obedience are saved from the wrath of God.

 The Bible tells us that “love” is the fulfilling of the law.
 His law is love.
 Did Christ come to end the moral law of love?
 Absolutely not.
 He is the end of the Mosaic Law, but the moral law of God is still in effect.
 We obey it by loving God and loving our neighbor.
 As Paul told the Christians in Rome: “For what the law could not do, in that it was weak through the flesh, God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh: That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.”
 Following the Mosaic Law would not save anyone.
 But when we walk after the Spirit, meaning we are walking in obedience to God, we fulfill the righteousness of the law, the law of love.